OlgaJ1989/taste-of-poland/README.md

 ### Media

-All photos / images have been taken from [ShutterStock](https://www.shutterstock.com/.)
+All photos/images have been taken from [ShutterStock](https://www.shutterstock.com/.)

 ### Code